FIGHTING TO PRESERVE NORTH WEALD

 hearing in Letchworth or who listened in on

-the webcast will be aware that NWAUG's
+will be aware that NWAUG's

 appointed spokesman, Mr Peter Kember of